Ronnoci/Portfolio/README.md

     -   Testing

 Wireframes:
+   -    IMG Attached

 Usability Considerations:
-    -   Works a lot(x50) when used on a desktop.
+    -   Works a lot(x50) better when used on a desktop.
     -   May pose threat to those who suffer epilepsy.

 Project plan & Timeline: